djamadeus1/phase1-project/README.md

 steps

+Like button - to be added
+Submit functionality - to be confirmed

+Click - complete
+DOMContentLoaded - complete
+"Focus" - Karina has shared
+element.addEventListener('focus', function);

 - html
->> how are we marrying toy tale base code, with ramen rater to represent jewelry box
->>> what parts of toy tale base, where do we inject new code
 >>> remember to pull "liker button" code..what does code to pull in 'most liked' look like...
 >>> ramen has ratings...we want likes...need to figure out that change, maybe this is where toy tale code comes in..

 >> "Featured Jewlery" section --> key, this is where ideally 'most liked' gets populated somehow...

+1. click functionalty, underlying detail information not populating correctly.

+A) updates to ensure likes, details for each item populate w/ correct tags
+> updates needed to json
+> updates needed javascript to pull in proper tags
+> handlClick bug, used to be showing name of jewelry console logged

+B) for the information to show center justified

 - javascript
 >> does ramen rater code as foundation play bigger role in javascript...

 - css
 >> table this until we have html + JS in better places
 >> nothing in there right now...do we pull from toy tale and/or ramen

++ pending confirmed new sumbission functionality, have jewelry pictures begin to populate on left and right

 - json
 >> basic updates needed: jewelry links, names, prices, etc